Setting up test pyramid metrics for enterprise teams

 });

-CI Mitigation: Add a pre-flight script to your CI runner that scans test/ directories.
-If untagged tests exceed 5%, fail the build immediately to prevent metric pollution.
+A pre-flight script in CI scans test directories.
+If untagged tests exceed 5% of the total, the build fails immediately to prevent metric pollution:

 Automated Metric Collection in CI/CD Pipelines